preston4896/governance_voting_dApp/README.md

 # Voting dApp by Preston Ong

+## **Bug Alert: [High Priority]**
+Out of Gas fee error across all test networks.
+The cause of this bug is due to the inactive call of the function modifier `checkWinner()` from `Vote.sol`.
+The function essentially relies on the user's constant interaction with the smart contract, to stay in sync with the current block number.
+This function is poorly implemented using for loops.
+The reason for this implementation is because the smart contract has to routinely check for expiring proposals and determine its winning vote.
+As a result, this function call can gradually become very expensive, if the app is not frequently used.
+For example, if the last synced block is 1000 and a user calls the `checkWinner()` modifier at current block = 10000, then the for loops will have to go through 9000 iterations.
+This is simply a very infeasible approach.
+I have to come up with a solution that can be automated to routinely look for proposals that are about to expire and keep in sync with the current block.

 ## Description:
 A very simple decentralized web application (dApp) for users to submit a proposal with binary options that can be voted with either a yay or nay option.
 Users who picked the majority vote by the end of a proposal can claim ETH and withdraw to their accounts.
 The app is now live and can be accessed [here.](https://prestonong.com/advanca_voting_dApp/)